jzumsteg/zumstegs-blog/_posts/2021-09-14-alsace-trip---mulhouse.md

 <h2 style="font-family: verdana;">Bugatti Royales</h2>
 Six Bugatti Royales were constructed between 1927 and 1933.
 To give you an idea of their size:

-Length: 21.3 ft (a Chevrolet Suburban - a huge car in the U.S. - is 18.3 ft long)
+Length: 21.3 ft (a Chevrolet Suburban - a huge vehicle in the U.S. - is a full three feet shorter)

 Weight: 7,500 lbs (a Suburban: 5,900 lbs)